Sequins, big bows, glamorous gowns at Badgley Mischka show

 A ho-hum everyday grey tweed suit skirt was glamorized with subtle sparkles, exaggerated puff sleeves and belted waist.
 Bold florals featured heavily in the collection, including a modern take on a coat dress with a plunging neckline and asymmetrical skirt.

-Velvets and jewel tons, including rich emerald greens and burgundies inspired by the painter John Singer Sargent who was known for his Edwardian-era luxury, featured prominently, along with shimmering black, gold and silver evening looks.
+Velvets and jewel tones, including rich emerald greens and burgundies inspired by the painter John Singer Sargent, who was known for his Edwardian-era luxury, featured prominently, along with shimmering black, gold and silver evening looks.

-Even the designer took a cue from the collection.
+Even one of the designers took a cue from the collection.
 Badgley embellished his broken arm with a black sequin sling.

 James Mischka noted the collection will hit the stores this fall during a pivotal election year and what may be a “very fraught time in this country.”
 The focus was to armor women with clothes to make her feel “empowered and beautiful and safe.”